vibbits/training-material/topics/functional_analysis/tutorials/Enrichment_Analysis/tutorial.md

 Functional characterization of a gene list involves the following steps:
 1. Add functional annotations to the genes in the list
 2. Define a background: typically the full set of all genes in the genome
-3. Perform a  statistical test to identify **enriched** functions, diseases, pathways…
+3. Perform a  statistical test to identify **enriched** functions, diseases, pathways

 Enriched means over-represented, occurring more frequently in the list than expected by chance based on the background data.